-The Clean Air Scientific Advisory Committee (CASAC) Oxides of Nitrogen Primary National Ambient Air Quality Standards (NAAQS) Review Panel met on June 2, 2015, to peer review the EPA's Integrated Science Assessment for Oxides of Nitrogen - Health Criteria (Second External Review Draft - January 2015), hereafter referred to as the Second Draft ISA.
+The Clean Air Scientific Advisory Committee (CASAC) Oxides of Nitrogen Primary National Ambient Air Quality Standards (NAAQS) Review Panel met on June 2, 2015, and August 13, 2015, to peer review the EPA's Integrated Science Assessment for Oxides of Nitrogen - Health Criteria (Second External Review Draft - January 2015), hereafter referred to as the Second Draft ISA.
+The Chartered CASAC approved the report on August 13, 2015.
 The CASAC's consensus responses to the agency's charge questions and the individual review comments from the CASAC Oxides of Nitrogen Review Panel are enclosed.